-- 1. Where possible, staff should group the information by MAC prior to issuing the consolidated hearing notice to the QIC so the Notice of Hearing can be timely transmitted by the QIC to the MAC. - Example.
-The ALJ decides to consolidate hearings for a nationwide DME supplier.
-Claims arise from multiple MACs because the subject beneficiaries reside in different jurisdictions.
-Staff should group and label the beneficiaries by MAC on the consolidated hearing notice. - 2.
 If appeals are consolidated for hearing, but the ALJ elects to maintain separate administrative records, a single Notice of Hearing may be issued for the consolidated hearing.
 Notice of the consolidated hearing must be provided with the Notice of Hearing, and the Notice of Hearing (or an attachment thereto) must list the individual appeal numbers involved in the consolidated hearing.
 See I-6-C for further information on notices of consolidation.

-NOTE: When a Notice of Hearing is sent to an individual beneficiary or to any other party to a consolidated or multiple beneficiary hearing that is not authorized to receive PII for all of the beneficiaries involved, the Notice of Hearing must be redacted to display only the information pertaining to that beneficiary or party.
+NOTE: When a Notice of Hearing is sent to an individual enrollee or to any other party to a consolidated or multiple enrollee hearing that is not authorized to receive PII for all of the enrollees involved, the Notice of Hearing must be redacted to display only the information pertaining to that enrollee or party.

-II-7-4 Accommodating Special Needs
+III-7-4 Accommodating Special Needs

-Citations: § 405.1020
+Citations: § 405.1020, 422.562(d), 422.602